alucardthefish/CodeNowHere/README.md

 $ ./build_local.sh
 $ cd build
 # Example
-$ ./cnhtest File.ext -a "Author One" -d "Description one"
+$ ./cnh this File.ext -a "Author One" -d "Description one"
 ```

 ## Install on Linux from release tar